kamrankhanorakzai/kamrankhanorakzai/README.md

 #  Hi, I'm Kamran Khan Orakzai

-🎓 Data Science Student |  Data Analyst |  MLOps Enthusiast Passionate about building end-to-end machine learning systems and solving real-world problems
+🎓 Data Scientist |  Data Analyst |  MLOps Enthusiast
+ Passionate about building end-to-end machine learning systems and solving real-world problems

 ---

 ##  * About Me

-I am a Data Science student with hands-on experience in **data analysis, machine learning, and MLOps pipelines**.
+I am a Data Scientist with hands-on experience in **data analysis, machine learning, and MLOps pipelines**.
 I enjoy working on complete workflows — from **data collection and preprocessing to model deployment and monitoring**.

 I have built projects that simulate real industry environments, focusing on **scalability, automation, and production-ready ML systems**.